 Coursera Specializations are a series of related online courses.
-For example, one of Coursera’s most popular Specializations, the “Python for Everybody”, includes 5 courses on the topic of Python programming.
-It’s also possible to take these 5 courses individually, but then you would miss out on the Specialization certificate and hands-on project.
+For example, one of Coursera’s most popular offerings in this category, the “Python for Everybody Specialization,” includes five courses on the topic of Python programming.
+It’s also possible to take these five courses individually, but then you would miss out on the Specialization certificate and hands-on project.

 Are Coursera specializations worth it?

-Yes, Coursera Specializations are absolutely worth the investment.
-Coursera Specializations provide degree-level knowledge at a relatively low monthly cost and they come from the world’s top universities such as Stanford University and Johns Hopkins University.
+Yes, Coursera Specializations are worth the investment.
+Coursera Specializations provide degree-level knowledge at a relatively low monthly cost, and they come from the world’s top universities, such as Stanford University and Johns Hopkins University.
 If you have a Coursera Plus subscription, all specializations are included.

 How do Coursera specializations work?

 Coursera Specializations work similarly to regular courses where you have to pass weekly units with lectures, readings, and quizzes.
 The units CAN be taken in succession quicker than the proposed schedule.
-Since you are paying for access to Specializations on a monthly basis, you can take a month’s worth of units in one week you can save money on the monthly payments.
+Since you are paying for access to Specializations on a monthly basis, you can take a month’s worth of units in one week and save money.
 Once you have finished all the units of the first course, you are taken to the next courses, until finally arriving at the hands-on Specialization project.
 After that, you will be awarded a Coursera Specialization Certificate.

 If building a strong resume is one of your end goals, then taking a Professional Certificate program on Coursera will be right up your alley.
 Upon graduation, these programs give students professional certification from the institution that created the course.
 Unlike the Specializations that are mainly delivered together with academic partners, the Professional Certificates have been developed with leading corporate partners, including Google, Meta, Microsoft, Palo Alto Networks, and IBM.

-There are currently 21 Professional Certificate programs available on Coursera.
+There are currently over 100 Professional Certificate programs available on Coursera.
 We’ve listed a selection of these below, together with their prices.
-Keep in mind that if you purchase a yearly Coursera Plus subscription, these prices will essentially be reduced to $33 per month (the cost of subscription).
+Keep in mind that for the certificates that are included in the Coursera Plus subscription, these prices will essentially be reduced to $33 per month (the subscription cost for an annual plan).